Girl Scouts offers virtual summer camp

-RENO, Nev.
-(KOLO) - The Girl Scouts of the Sierra Nevada (GSSN) is offering a virtual summer camp this year due to the pandemic.
+The Girl Scouts of the Sierra Nevada (GSSN) is offering a virtual summer camp this year due to the pandemic.
 Camp Wasiu II's Virtual Camp-In Camp Out allows participants and their families to stay connected and head outdoors.

 According to GSSN’s Camp Director Kelly Carman campers will experience traditions like star gazing, virtual campfires, outdoor cooking, and even tutorial science projects.